 Since its creation, the Venice Commission has been active in the electoral field, in particular, through the adoption of opinions on draft electoral legislation.
-In two decades, the Venice Commission adopted about 120 opinions and 60 texts of a general character on elections, referendums and political parties.
+In two decades, the Venice Commission has adopted more than 130 opinions and over 60 texts on elections, referendums and political parties.

 The Commission co-operates closely with the Office for Democratic Institutions and Human Rights (OSCE/ODIHR).
-Most opinions related to electoral legislation are drafted jointly by these two organisations.
+Most opinions relating to electoral legislation are drafted jointly by these two organisations.

-Among the states that have co-operated regularly with the Commission in the electoral field one can cite such countries as Albania, Armenia, Georgia, Moldova and Ukraine.
+Among the states that have co-operated regularly with the Commission in the electoral field one can cite such countries as Albania, Armenia, Bulgaria, Georgia, the Republic of Moldova and Ukraine.
 The Commission has been active in a number of other States, including the Russian Federation, the United Kingdom, Croatia, Romania, “the Former Yugoslav Republic of Macedonia”, the Swiss cantons, as well as Kyrgyzstan, Uzbekistan and Mexico.

-In 2013 and 2014, it addressed (draft) legislation related to elections, referendums and political parties in Bulgaria, Kyrgyzstan, Moldova, Serbia, “the former Yugoslav Republic of Macedonia” and Ukraine.
+In 2013 and 2014, it addressed (draft) legislation concerning elections, referendums and political parties in Armenia, Bosnia and Herzegovina, Bulgaria, Georgia, the Republic of Moldova, “the former Yugoslav Republic of Macedonia” and Ukraine.

-The Commission organises the European Conference of Electoral Management Bodies on a yearly basis, as well as comparative seminars.
-It is responsible for training sessions intended at Central Electoral Commissions and judges on electoral disputes and other legal issues as well as for long-term assistance to these Commissions.
+The Commission annually organises the European Conference of Electoral Management Bodies, as well as comparative seminars.
+In 2016, it launched the 1st Scientific Electoral Expert Debates, jointly with the Permanent Electoral Authority of Romania.
+It is responsible for training sessions for Central Electoral Commissions and judges on electoral disputes and other legal issues as well as for long-term assistance to these Commissions.
 It provides legal advice to the Parliamentary Assembly’s electoral observation missions.
-For example, in 2014, the Commission took part in eight electoral observation missions, in Bulgaria, Malta, Moldova, Serbia, “the former Yugoslav Republic of Macedonia”, Tunisia and Ukraine.
+For example, in 2016, the Commission took part in nine electoral observation missions, in Belarus, Bulgaria, Georgia, Jordan, Morocco, the Republic of Moldova, Montenegro, Serbia and “the former Yugoslav Republic of Macedonia”.